CookieComputing/cookiecomputing/README.md

 # Kevin Hui

 Hi there!
 I'm a 5th year student (soon to be alumni!) at Northeastern University majoring in Computer Science and minoring in Mathematics.
-I specialize in back-end and infrastructure work (scaling is a fun problem!), but I also enjoy a whole array of other fields.
+I specialize in back-end and infrastructure work (scaling is a fun problem!), but I also enjoy a whole array of other fields (such as learning as computer security and computer architecture!).

 Check out some of my pinned repositories for the stuff I'm currently working on!